We feature the best remote desktop software to make it easy to control and access PCs and deploy software remotely.

 With one of the remote desktop access applications we’ve listed below, you will be able to do any one of a number of things.

 For example, you could use your personal smartphone to access and manage files on your business PC or office laptop without having to leave your home.
-Having this versatility is great, especially during periods of sickness or difficulty when you’re unable to physically go to the office as it is the case now with the current popularity of remote work given the ongoing COVID-19 pandemic.
+Having this versatility is great, particularly during periods of sickness or difficulty when you’re unable to physically go to the office- as is often the case now with the current popularity of remote work given the ongoing COVID-19 pandemic.

-No wonder that searches related to remote desktop have shot up significantly over the past few months as businesses scramble to find more about remote access.
+It’s little wonder that searches related to remote desktop software have continued to grow significantly over the past few months with businesses scrambling to learn more about remote access to support their workforce.

 2. Zoho Assist specializes in support and advanced features (opens in new tab)

 Zoho Assist (opens in new tab) is a close second to RemotePC.
 It provides specialized remote support and access plans designed to streamline workflow.
 Support plans start at $8 per month and include features such as remote printing and custom branding, great for support technicians and IT managers.

 Using remote access software, despite what you might think, is actually quite simple.
-They generally take no more than a few minutes to set up, and you will usually have to install the software on the computer or other device you want to access the remote computer with.
-Many programs also need to be installed on the remote PC, while in other cases, the devices form a connection via a weblink or access code.
+They generally take but just a few minutes to get up and running.
+The usual start is to install the software on the computer or other device you want to access the remote computer with.
+In some cases, programs also need an installation on the remote PC, while in other cases, the devices form a connection via a weblink or access code.

-In the this article, we've briefly covered the best remote desktop software to help you choose the right one for your needs.
+In this article, we'll take a look at the best remote desktop software to help you choose the right one to cover your needs.